The aim of abdominoplasty is to remodel the abdomen structure, achieving a flat abdomen and slender and harmonious silhouette.

 It is also suitable for men and women who have lost weight or who have suffered from obesity.
 People who have suffered from obesity have had a distension of the abdominal tissue due to a significant accumulation of fat.
 To correct this lipoabdominoplasty is performed, eliminating all fat in these areas and sufficiently tightening all abdominal tissue, in particular the muscles, the fascia and the skin.

-This procedure is performed under epidural or general anesthetic.
+This procedure is performed under epidural or general anaesthesia.
 Following the procedure, the patient must wear a protective strip for one month.
 There is no need to drain the area affected, as was once the case.

 Click on the buttons to see the before-and-after comparison.